vipulDessai/game-development-notes/blender/retopology/retopology.md

 #### shrinkwrap enhancement

 - <img src="./images/shrinkwrap-optimization-settings.png" />
-    - wrap method -> project
+    - wrap method -> Nearest Surface
-    - enable Negetive
+    - snap mode - Above Surface
+    - offset can be - 0.001 m - 0.005 m
+      - adjust it so that retope mesh just hovers and is slightly inside
+      - as we are going to bake the sculpt texture onto the low poly retopologized mesh

 ## resume retopology